bansallab/asnr/README.md

 License
  =======
  All datasets in this repository were made publicly available in other data repositories.
 You will find a link to the original source of the network, additionally to the study in which the data was collected.
 A great amount of effort was made to determine the license under which the datasets were distributed, and it is our understanding that the datasets are free to redistribute.
-However, if you own the rights to any dataset that is included in this repository and you object their inclusion, please email shweta@sbansal.com.
-The data in question will promptly be removed as well as all traces from git revision history.
+However, if you own the rights to any dataset that is included in this repository and you object their inclusion, please email shweta.bansal@georgetonw.edu.
+The data in question will promptly be removed.

+ The ASNR's structure, metadata, curation, and documentation are licensed under CC BY-SA 4.0; individual datasets retain their original licenses as documented.